mirfan899/sppas/Packager/doc/05_analyses/53_audioroamer.md

 ##### Automatic detection of silences:

 Finally, the result of an automatic detection of silences is given.
-Of course, this information is given for information only, and is estimated with default parameters, which should be adapted.
+Of course, this information is given for information only.
+It is estimated with default parameters which should be adapted.